metasfresh/metasfresh/intellij-idea/README.md

 The settings here should be copied into the `.idea/` folder of your project.

 Note that if you have multiple `.idea/` folders, you imported the project incorrectly.
-There should only be a single `.idea/` folder and the tree should look as follows:
+There should only be a single `.idea/` folder and the directory tree should look as follows:

 ```
 C:\work-metas